The End of Seeking

 Part 1: Beyond the End of Seeking

 My experience living as Anne/the separate ego for 50 years was to be honest, pretty miserable.
 I lived with an undercurrent of fearfulness and anxiety which I compensated for with the overly bright personality of a ‘happy’ person.
 I was anything but.
 I suffered the usual existential angst of the personal self, feeling fragmented and not at home in myself.
 Self-doubt, lack of certainty, and all the rest of it.
 I struggled.

 What I find in myself now is that my inner state is almost completely uniform.
 There are occasional upsets but essentially there is a great consistency in my experience of myself.
 Every day is really just whatever every day is.There's nothing special but there's always this sort of uprising of joy or excitement.
-Not excitement as in waiting for something but the excitement of simply being, and the sense of spaciousness and peace and the complete ordinariness of that.
-It's all just very ordinary.
-The absence of the problem self makes everything completely normal, as it should be.
-Nothing special, just as it should be.
+Not excitement as in waiting for something but the excitement of simply being, and the sense of spaciousness and peace and the complete ordinariness (and simultaneously extraordinariness) of that.
+The absence of the problem self makes everything completely normal, just as it should be.